How to open and view a PDF in React Native

 Below are the steps for how to open a PDF in React Native with react-native-pdf(opens in a new tab).

-Step 1 — Installing the Prerequisites
+Step 1 — Installing the prerequisites

 You’ll use yarn to install packages.
-If you haven’t yet installed it, please follow the Yarn installation guide to set it up on your system.
+If you haven’t yet installed it, follow the Yarn installation guide(opens in a new tab) to set it up on your system.

 To create React Native apps from the command line, you also need to install Node.js(opens in a new tab) and Watchman(opens in a new tab) using Homebrew(opens in a new tab):